Vercel vs Netlify vs Render for AI Agents

 Best for

 Agents deploying frontend applications, Next.js projects, and edge functions where deployment speed and preview environments matter.
-Highest execution score of the three.
+Current score leader: 9.1 aggregate, 9.1 execution, 9.2 access readiness.

 Avoid when